CPHS/OPHS Glossary of Terms

 The Biosafety Officer provides compliance assistance, technical information,

-requirements of local, State and Federal regulations and established
+of local, State and Federal regulations and established policies for

-policies for the possession, use or transport of biohazards and potentially
+the possession, use or transport of biohazards and potentially biohazardous

 Biosafety Officer.